pdparker/cloudstoR/cran-comments.md

 0 errors | 0 warnings | 0 note

+## Comments

-* This is a first release of the package.
+This is a resubmission of the first release of the package.
+I've addressed the following comments:

+* The title field is now in title case.
+* Fixed the misspelled words in the README.
+Note that ‘cloudstor’ and ‘WebDAV’ are correctly spelled.
+* Fixed the issue with the license.